project-gemmi/gemmi/docs/chemistry.rst

 is organized differently.

-The restraints we use are similar to those used in molecular dynamics (bond, angle, dihedral and improper dihedral restraints).
+The restraints we use are similar to those used in molecular dynamics (bond, angle, dihedral, improper dihedral and planarity restraints).
 Originally, the monomer library was created because MD potentials were deemed inadequate for refinement.
 Since then, both the restraints in experimental structural biology and MD potentials